pulumi/docs/reference/service/webhooks.md

 ---

 Webhooks allow you to build applications that will be notified when events happen on Pulumi.
-For example, whenever a stack is updated, a team is modified, and so on.
+For example, whenever a stack is updated, a team is notified, and so on.
 Whenever an event occurs, Pulumi will send an HTTP `POST` request to all registered webhooks.
 The webhook then can then be used to emit some notification, start running integration tests, or even update additional stacks.